randomgeek78/sklearn-transformer-extensions/README.md

 # sklearn-transformer-extensions

-This python package attempts to make building end-to-end pipelines using `scikit-learn` easier and more intuitive.
-It provides a collection of new classes and drop-in replacements to some existing `scikit-learn` classes that work together to make it very easy to build very sophisticated pipelines with ease.
-Besides, there are no functional limitations to using this new workflow.

-The pain points that the package addresses are:
-- `scikit-learn` API keeps the features and labels separate.
-This makes it impossible to remove outliers from the training data as part of an integrated pipeline when using the standard `scikit-learn` API.
-- Cumbersome to build decentralized, multi-step pipelines.
-See note and example.

-## Issue 1: `scikit-learn` API keeps the features and labels separate

-The first issue is highlighted in the following code snippet.
-We want to take an input, filter it for outliers, then fit a model on the filtered train set.
+This python package attempts to make building pipelines using `scikit-learn` easier and more intuitive.
+For some use-cases, keeping the features (X) and the labels (y) together in the same data-structure provides more flexibility when building end-to-end pipelines.
+This package provides the `XyAdapter` class that can interface with any `scikit-learn` transformer or estimator that requires the features and labels to be provided as separate arguments while surfacing the transformed features and labels together externally.
+In addition, this package provides drop-in replacements to `ColumnTransformer` and `FunctionTransformer` that extend their functionality and make them more easier to use with pandas data-structures.

+To motivate one use-case for using `XyAdapter`, we would like to filter outliers from input before fitting a model to it.
 The filtering step cannot be done as part of a pipeline using the current `scikit-learn` API.
+Our goal is to overcome this limitation by using the `XyAdapter` to build a single pipeline that does both filtering and modeling.
+The unified pipeline would enable end-to-end grid search and cross-validation including tuning of parameters of the filtering algorithm.

 ```python
 import pandas as pd